 Salary Advancement

 Completion of the program enables educators to seek salary advancement on their district salary schedule.
 This completed CEO is then submitted to the Education Professional Standards Board (EPSB) for your official Rank Change and attainment of salary advancement.
-Check your local districts pay scale to see how a rank change will benefit you financially.
+Check your local district’s pay scale to see how a rank change will benefit you financially.

 Job-Embedded Learning